darius/traitor/laplace-essay-on-probabilities.md

 same data, two people find different results, above all in very complicated questions.
 We explain here the general principles of this Theory.

+## General principles of the calculus of Probabilities

 **1st Principle.** The first of these principles is just the definition of probability which, as we've seen, is the proportion of the number